Some of my photography. I believe that it's easy to take a pretty photo. It's much harder to communicate a story through a single image.

 While I was a Creative Director on Budweiser, we managed the Global Instagram handle.
 Sometimes that meant we needed to support global initiatives around the world.
 In this instance I went to Vietnam to shoot event coverage for a partnership with BoilerRoom.
 These photos became the template for how subsequent BoilerRoom events were shot for the rest of the relationship, ensuring that they maintained a consistent look.
 Even when there was only a freelance photographer at the event.

 As a Creative Director sometimes the best way to help clients understand your ideas is to actually show it to them.
 That's how I ended up shooting several of Kodak's Times Square Billboards.
-They liked what I shot as demonstrations of the ideas that they simply ran with them.
+They liked what I shot as demonstrations of the ideas so much that they simply ran with them.

 For the last 10 or so years I've been friends with String Noise and have shot them on numerous occasions.
 Always appreciative and open to experimentation.
 Such fun - and good friends.